Rostov Oblast

 Rostov Oblast (Росто́вская о́бласть) is a federal subject of Russia (an oblast), located in the Southern Federal District.
 The oblast has an area of 100967 km2 and a population of 4,200,729 (2021 Census), making it the sixth most populous federal subject in Russia.
 Its administrative center is the city of Rostov-on-Don, which also became the administrative center of the Southern Federal District in 2002.

 Geography

 Rostov Oblast borders Ukraine (Donetsk and Luhansk Oblasts) and also Volgograd and Voronezh Oblasts in the north, Krasnodar and Stavropol Krais in the south, and the Republic of Kalmykia in the east.
 The Rostov oblast is located in the Pontic-Caspian steppe.
 It is directly north over the North Caucasus and west of the Yergeni hills.

 It is within the Russian Southern Federal District.

 Rivers and lakes

 The Don River, one of Europe's longest rivers, flows through the oblast for part of its course.
 Lakes cover only 0.4% of the oblast's area.

 Administrative divisions

+History

+Historically, at various times, the territory was ruled either entirely or partly by Scythia, ancient Greeks, Old Great Bulgaria, Khazars, Kipchaks, Italians (Pisa, Venice, Genoa) the Mongol Empire, the Crimean Khanate, the Ottoman Empire, Russia and Soviet Ukraine.
+The ancient Greek city of Tanais is located in the province.
+Taganrog served as the capital of the Ukrainian Soviet Republic in March–April 1918, and was the place of establishment of the Communist Party of Ukraine.

-It was formed in 1937 out of the Azov-Black Sea Krai.
+The Rostov Oblast was formed in 1937 out of the Azov-Black Sea Krai.
+During World War II, it was occupied by Nazi Germany in 1941–1943.